 - Simple installation procedure- You don’t need to install anything – you need just a chrome or edge browser, that’s it!

 - Ability to use video, audio, and screen comments

 - Instant recording without the need for an app/plugin- Option to install a chrome extension to launch the recordings anytime for your navbar

 Collaborating effectively with your remote teams requires you to establish a channel and invite all the relevant members on board.
 To avoid a situation where some members take a week to update their progress, it’s recommended to set expectations on when to send/receive updates or feedback.

 9. Closing Comments

-It’s easy to imagine the much freedom and flexibility you and your employees will enjoy once you suddenly shift from the traditional office job to working remotely.
+It’s easy to imagine the much freedom and flexibility you and your employees will enjoy once you suddenly shift from the traditional office job to collaborating effectively by working remotely.
 However, this is not always guaranteed.
 How productive your remote business or organization is, narrows down to the level of communication and engagement that exists across the remote teams.

 “From one-on-ones to quick instructional overviews, we skip lengthy emails and send a video with Weet instead.
 Our development team loves it! ”